Variational Bayes In Private Settings (VIPS): Variational Bayes In Private Settings (VIPS) for the CE family

 \subsection{How to compute the log moment functions?}

 Recall that to use the moments accountant method, we need to compute the log moment functions $\alpha_{\mc{M}_t}$ for each individual iteration $t$.
-An iteration $t$ of VIPS randomly subsamples a $\nu$ fraction of the dataset and uses it to compute a gradient which is then perturbed via the Gaussian mechanism with variance $\sigma^2 \mb{I}$.
-How the log moment function is computed depends on the sensitivity of the gradient as well as the underlying mechanism; we next discuss how each of these aspects.
+An iteration $t$ of VIPS randomly subsamples a $\nu$ fraction of the dataset and uses it to compute the sufficient statistics which is then perturbed via the Gaussian mechanism with variance $\sigma^2 \mb{I}$.
+How the log moment function is computed depends on the sensitivity of the sufficient statistics as well as the underlying mechanism; we next discuss how each of these aspects.

 \paragraph{Sensitivity analysis}